 Dr. Borlaug imbued this foundation with his philosophy that confronting hunger and poverty can bring people together across even the widest political, religious, ethic, or diplomatic divides.

-Over the past 28 years, The World Food Prize has been awarded to laureates from Bangladesh, Belgium, Brazil, China, Denmark, Ethiopia, Ghana, India, Israel, Mexico, Sierra Leone, Switzerland, the United Kingdom and the United States.
+Over the past 30 years, The World Food Prize has been awarded to laureates from Bangladesh, Belgium, Brazil, Cape Verde, China, Cuba, Denmark, Ethiopia, Ghana, India, Israel, Mexico, Sierra Leone, Switzerland, Uganda, United Kingdom, the United Nations and the United States.
 They have been recognized for a wide array of work, in areas including soil and land; plant and animal science; food science and technology; nutrition; rural development; marketing; food processing and packaging; water and the environment; natural resource conservation; physical infrastructure; transportation and distribution; special or extraordinary feeding programs; social organization and poverty elimination; economics and finance; policy analysis; and public advocacy.

 Dr. Borlaug also helped build the World Food Prize "Borlaug Dialogue" international symposium, which brings together the world's top minds each year to address cutting-edge issues in hunger and food security.
 He also developed the World Food Prize youth programs, which engage high school and college students in the fight to end hunger and introduces them to potential academic and career paths in agriculture and related fields.